BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

     - offset values are meant to be modified to specify how far away the cor is in terms of up/down, forward/backward left/right, and up/down direction relative to your headset.
 The yaw angle defines a counterclockwise rotation of the forward vector after positioning of the cor on calibration.
     - `use_cor_pos` can be enabled to reuse the exact cor position within vr playspace for the next sessions, independent of offset values and hmd position at calibration time.
     - values starting with `cor_` are not meant for manual editing in the config file but are instead populated on saving the current configuration.
   - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
-The value corresponds to the length of one double cone in cm.
+The value corresponds to the length of one arrow in cm.
   - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
 Setting a negative value disables automatic deactivation.
   - `connection_check` is only relevant for virtual trackers and determines the period (in seconds) for checking whether the memory mapped file used for data input is actually still actively used.
 Setting a negative value disables the check
   - `legacy mode` reverts the internal pose manipulation technique to the way it was prior to version 0.3.0